aws-samples/aws-service-catalog-reference-architectures/README.md

 2. Copy everything in the repo to an S3 bucket:
   ```cd aws-service-catalog-reference-architectures```
   ```aws s3 cp . s3://[YOUR-BUCKET-NAME-HERE]  --exclude "*" --include "*.json" --include "*.yml" --recursive```
-3. Contents will include directories for the following:
+3. Contents of the S3 bucket will include directories for the following:
     * ./vpc
     * ./ec2
     * ./s3
     * ./rds
     * ./emr
-4. Navigate to the folder corresponding to the reference blueprint you wish to distribute via AWS Service Catalog
-5. Review AWS Region you are currently in.
-6. In the AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation) choose "Create Stack" and supply the Portfolio's S3 url.
+6. In the AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation)  Review AWS Region you are currently in, then choose "Create Stack" and supply the Portfolio's S3 url.
 For example the EC2 portfolio would be:
   ```https://s3.amazonaws.com/[YOUR-BUCKET-NAME-HERE]/ec2/sc-portfolio-ec2.json```
 7. If this is the first portfolio you are creating: